hofstadter-io/hof-docs/content/_index.md

 1. building reusable modules (blue boxes)

 Like most languages and frameworks, there are two types of users.
-Most will build applications for some purpose, filling in the green boxes.
+Most users will build applications for some purpose, using libraries written by others.
 A smaller number will build reusable modules, like the packages and libraries you use today.
-These are the blue boxes, the ecosystem created by and for the community.
+`hof` has the same for same relationship for code generators modules.
+All modules exist outside of the `hof` tool and just need to be a git repository.

 ## Designed to augment your workflows